UPPMAX/HPC-python/docs/day3/big_data.rst

 .. important::

-   - You do not have to explicitly run threads or other parallelism.
+   - You do not have to explicitly run threads or other parallelism (see
    - Allocating several nodes for one one big memory problem is not useful.
 (Unless you are "chunking")

       - Note that shared memory among the cores works within node only.